- Product Reviews

 The most common mistake is stopping before the process is complete.
 The process is like sanding wood.
 The surface will get smoother and smoother with each application.
 Continue with repeat applications until the shine is restored.

-6. Immediately clean area with a neutral stone cleaner like this Recommended Stone Cleaner
+5. Immediately neutralize the paste and clean the area with a stone cleaner like this Granite & Marble Cleaning Spray.

--- Note: Do not let the powder / paste remain on the surface without rubbing
+- Note: Do not let the paste remain on the surface without rubbing.
+Clean off completely immediately after step 4.

-9. Repeat this process as many times as needed until you restore the shine and blend with the rest of the surface.
+8. Repeat this process as many times as needed until you restore the shine and blend it with the rest of the surface.